 How long COVID sheds light on other mysterious (and lonely) chronic illnesses

-The number of new COVID cases is in steep decline in many parts of the U.S., but it's still unknown how many of the people who've had the illness will develop the lingering symptoms of long COVID.
+The number of new COVID-19 cases is in steep decline in many parts of the U.S., but it's still unknown how many of the people who've had the illness will develop the lingering symptoms of long COVID-19.

-Journalist Meghan O'Rourke, who's been writing about long COVID for The Atlantic and Scientific American, says as the pandemic was starting to unfold in the U.S., she was dreading "the prospect of a tremendous wave of chronic illness that would follow."
+Journalist Meghan O'Rourke, who has been writing about long COVID-19 for The Atlantic and Scientific American, says as the coronavirus pandemic was starting to unfold in the U.S., she was dreading "the prospect of a tremendous wave of chronic illness that would follow."

-That's because O'Rourke has first-hand experience living with poorly understood chronic conditions.
-That's made her sensitive to the struggles of patients living with hard-to-diagnose diseases who often have had their symptoms dismissed by a medical system that can't pin them down.
+That's because O'Rourke has firsthand experience living with poorly understood chronic conditions.
+That has made her sensitive to the struggles of patients living with hard-to-diagnose diseases who often have had their symptoms dismissed by a medical system that can't pin them down.

 "The hardest part of being ill was that I didn't feel I had any advocate on my side who even believed fully in the reality of what I was describing to them," she says.
 "When you're at the edge of medical knowledge, the lack of evidence is treated as evidence that the problem is you and your mind. ...
 I felt, in a sense, kind of locked away in a room like a 19th-century hysteric."